 11Stepelevich, probably the most perceptive academic writer on Stirner in recent decades, includes a couple of possible put-downs of John Clark's book on Stirner in this essay.
-In the first place, in an overview of the current Englishlanguage literature on Stirner Stepelevich doesn't mention Clark's book at all, while listing the "two major English commentators on Stirner as [R.W.K.]
+In the first place, in an overview of the current English-language literature on Stirner Stepelevich doesn't mention Clark's book at all, while listing the "two major English commentators on Stirner as [R.W.K.]
 Paterson and David L. McLellan."
-In the second place, Stepelevich suggests that uttering such nonsense ever again.
-It cannot be done.
-This fraudulent conflation must stop.
+In the second place, Stepelevich suggests that "a lack of philosophic interest and insight" is "often evidenced even among 'professional' philosophers" (possibly suggesting an intention to include the unreferenced John Clark in this classification).